makrai/notes/futrell-2501-linguists-stopped-worrying.md

     * ? extent to which deep neural networks are the best model of human vision (see Bowers+ 2023, for a more skeptical take along with spirited replies),
       * agreement: this research program has been fruitful.
 * lang processing, where
   * the internal reprs developed by LMs are predictive of activation patterns in lang areas of the brain (Goldstein+ 2022;
   Caucheteux+ 2023; Hosseini+ 2024b; Rathi+ 2024), and
   * predictability as estimated by a LM is an important factor in studies that predict neural activity (Stanojevíc+ 2023; Zhao+ 2025).
 The picture is
   * not yet as clear as it is in vision—this is an area of active research, and
   * no animal models we can use to get the plentiful high-resolution controlled neural data we would like—but there is precedent to think that the
-* Cao and Yamins (2021) introduce the Contravariance Principle: the idea that, if we want to uncover solutions to problems that are common between brains and models, we should focus on hard problems.
-The reason is that, if a
+* Cao and Yamins (2021): the Contravariance Principle if we want to uncover solutions to problems that are common between brains and models, we should focus on hard problems, because
   * hard in the sense that it requires satsifying multiple potentially competing constraints at once, then there are likely to be only a small number of ways to solve it.
 So
   * we expect different systems that solve the same hard problem to converge to the same solution (see also Huh+ 2024; Hosseini+ 2024a).
   * If a problem is relatively simple, then we might expect many different solutions to work.
     * algorithms that have been proposed for sorting numbers in an array.
   * vision constraints (e.g., fast processing, reliable transmission of input, invariance to different light conditions, among many others).
 Therefore, we
   * We see this
     not only in the comparison of humans vs. neural networks, but also in the
     * humans vs. monkeys (Rajalingham+ 2018), and
     * primates vs animals whose visual cortices arise from totally different